thenextbilliononline/data/README.md

 # Proposal

-Through this project, we seek to understand the relationship between internet access and inequality on a global scale.
-We will use data from the United Nations to compare selected socio-economic indexes to international communication measurements.
+Through this project, we seek to understand the relationship between internet usage and proxy-measurements of global prosperty.
+We will use data from the World Bank to compare selected socio-economic indexes to international communication measurements.

 We have outlined our questions, data sources, and folder structure below for those interested in replicating our work.